Benefits* (Effective 7/1/2023)

 - Long Term Disability

 Paid time away provided should not conflict with the residents duties and must be approved by the Program Director.
 Paid time away is not cumulative from year to year.
-The American Board of Family Medicine (ABFM) limits resident time away to 21 days.
-Any time away beyond 21 days will result in extension of residency.
+The American Board of Family Medicine (ABFM) limits resident time away.

 Residents are allowed annual paid time away in the amount of:

-Housestaff (PG II and above) are allowed up to one week of educational leave, without interruption of pay or benefits, contingent upon the approval by the Program Director.
+Residents are allowed up to one week of professional development leave, without interruption of pay or benefits, contingent upon the approval by the Program Director.
 Educational leave time is not cumulative from year to year.

-Additional leave of absence and related policies can be found in the Housestaff Handbook, including other leave of absence options when a housestaff member does not qualify for a FMLA or WFMLA leave of absence.
+Additional leave of absence and related policies can be found in the Resident Handbook, including other leave of absence options when a resident does not qualify for a FMLA or WFMLA leave of absence.

-MCWAH is aware of the multiple demands of residency training.
-The Mental Health Program has been designed to assist MCWAH housestaff in obtaining the highest quality of mental health care in a confidential manner.
+Fox Valley Family Medicine Residency is aware of the multiple demands of residency training.
+EPA has been designed to assist residents in obtaining the highest quality of mental health care in a confidential manner.

 Worker’s Compensation Insurance

-Housestaff have membership in the AMA (American Medical Association) and WMS (Wisconsin Medical Society) through their employment with MCWAH.
+Residents have membership in the AMA (American Medical Association) and WMS (Wisconsin Medical Society)

 The program also provides memberships to the AAFP (American Academy of Family Physicians) and the WAFP (Wisconsin Academy of Family Physicians)